 SOCIAL MEDIA ANALYTICS (TEXT ANALYTICS)

-Subject Code: MBA213B5 Credits: 4:0:0 Pre requisites: Business Analytics Contact Hours: 56L
+Course Code: MBA223B5 Credits: 4:0:0

+Prerequisite: Business Analytics Contact Hours: 56L

 Course Coordinator: Dr. Arunkumar D C

 The objective of this course is to give conceptual and practical knowledge about how to understand and deal with any social media network, strategy, or campaign by providing broader picture on social media analytics integrates with and affects other areas of business.